Skip to main content

 // Compile error: a constant string cannot be modified

 Logic Explanation: When a String is passed to a function or assigned to another variable, a copy actually occurs.
-Although the Swift compiler performs copy-on-write optimization (meaning copying only happens when content is actually modified), semantically, you possess an independent copy of that string.
+Although the Swift compiler performs copy-on-write optimization (meaning it only copies when the content is actually modified), semantically, you own an independent copy of that string.

 #

-Concept Mapping: C#’s string is a Reference Type, but it is Immutable.
+Concept Correspondence: C#’s string is a Reference Type, but it is Immutable.
 To modify a string, C# typically creates a new object or uses StringBuilder.

 // C#